CoreAI Portal Guide

 The simplest way to think about Service Desk is:

-This makes Service Desk a small orchestration layer on top of the existing model and retrieval capabilities rather than a separate AI subsystem.
+This makes Service Desk a thin operator-configured layer on top of the existing Custom GPT and Files capabilities rather than a separate AI subsystem.

 Model Presets